zyno1/igcAnalyse/Readme.md

---max-count <int>  set the maximum number of thermals to keep --min <int>        set the minimum amount of times a thermal has been found to be kept --cup <str>        set the output file for the cup file (if not set no cup file will be written --kml <str>        set the output file for the kml file (if not set no kml file will be written --load <str>       expects a path to a cup file containing thermals.
-This has to
+--max-count <int>  set the maximum number of thermals to keep --min <int>        set the minimum amount of times a thermal has been found to be kept --cup <str>        set the output file for the cup file (if not set no cup file will be written) --kml <str>        set the output file for the kml file (if not set no kml file will be written) --json <str>       set the output file for the json file (if not set no json file will be written) --load-json <str>  set the path to load a json file --bin <str>        set the output file for the bin file (if not set no bin file will be written) --load-bin <str>   set the path to load a bin file
-                   be a file written by this program or else it will fail (note: errors will not be handled well) So if you use this option be careful only to use non-modified cup
+                   (the bin file format is just java serialization) --load-cub <str>   expects a path to a cup file containing thermals.
+This has to be a file written by this program or else it will fail (note: errors will not be handled well) So if you use this option be careful only to use non-modified cup